Thursday, 27 August 2020

 I figured I'd obediently follow the pub routine.

-Which got me shown to a crap table in the courtyard, miles away from anyone else, and then promptly forgotten.
+Which got me shown to a rubbish table in the courtyard, miles away from anyone else, and then promptly forgotten.
 Bah!

-Was it worth it for a pint of very average Badger 'Best Bitter' (I was remembered eventually)?
-I reckon I drank it in a shorter time than it took me to get it.
+Was it worth it for a pint of very average Badger 'Best Bitter'?
+(I was remembered eventually).
+I drank it in a fraction of the time that it took me to get seated and order it.

-Sadly, I didn't really get to see much of the interior of the New Inn, which looked like it may have been quite nice.
+Sadly, I didn't really get to see much of the interior of the New Inn, which is a pity as it looked quite appealing.

 Onwards...